 At 654 pages and £18.95 it's certainly good value and a very hand reference book for your desktop or briefcase.
 Highly recommended as a first source of information, if they beefed up the databases section it would become indispensable.

-Authors: Tom Christiansen and Nathan Torkington
+Author: Tom Christiansen and Nathan Torkington

 Price: £24.95